perki/promise-pool-rate-limited/README.md

 getAll();
 ```

 ### Exemple with rate limiting

 Fetch items with id from 1 to 100000 from an API with

-- a maximum concurent calls of 10
+- a maximum concurrent calls of 10
 - a maximum of 20 calls per seconds

 ```javascript